labgrid-project/labgrid/doc/overview.rst

 the :code:`-i` or :code:`--isolated` command line option.
 This indicates to clients that all connections to remote resources made available by this exporter need to be tunneled using a SSH connection.

-On the other hand, clients may need to access the remote infrastrucure using a SSH tunnel.
-In this case the :code:`LG_PROXY` environment variable needs to be set to the remote host which should tunnel the connections.
-The client then forwards all network traffic through SSH, even the coordinator connection is forwarded.
+On the other hand, clients may need to access the remote coordinator infrastrucure using a SSH tunnel.
+In this case the :code:`LG_PROXY` environment variable needs to be set to the remote host which should tunnel the connection to the coordinator.
+The client then forwards all network traffic - client-to-coordinator and client-to-exporter - through SSH, via their respective proxies.
 This means that with :code:`LG_PROXY` and :code:`LG_CROSSBAR` labgrid can be used fully remotely with only a SSH connection as a requirement.

+.. note::
+  Labgrid prefers to connect to an exporter-defined proxy over using the LG_PROXY variable.
+This means that a correct entry for the exporter needs to be set up in the ~/.ssh/config file.
+You can view exporter proxies with :code:`labgrid-client -v resources`.

 One remaining issue here is the forward of UDP connections, which is currently not possible.
 UDP connections are used by some of the power backends in the form of SNMP.

-.. note::
-  Labgrid prefers to connect to an isolated exporter over using the LG_PROXY variable.
-This means that for an isolated exporter, a correct entry for the exporter needs to be set up in the ~/.ssh/config file.